 Kids thrive in a loving home where the family as a whole shares and enjoys the fruits of nurturing, warm, and supportive relationships.
 However, when there are martial problems, the tension in the marriage inevitably seeps into the fabric of the family and kids can be affected in deeply emotional ways.
-Read more about how a tense marriage affects kids.
+(Read more about how a tense marriage affects kids.)

 Some couples choose to stay in a high-conflict marriage for the sake of their kids.
 The intention to protect is highly commendable—which is what parents instinctively do.
 But to properly protect our kids couples need to do more than to just stay in their marriage.
-They need to work on their marriage so as to restore love, peace and harmony back into the family home.
+They need to work on their marriage so as to bring love, peace and harmony back to the family home.
 Read more about what couples therapy can accomplish.

 While many modern marriages do end in divorce, what parents can do is to minimize the effects on children.
 Here are the Do’s and Don’ts.

 - criticize or blame your spouse in front of your child

 - alienate your child from the other parent